lemocla/neon-hangman/documentation/testing/user_stories_testing.md

     - #### **T01 Acceptance criteria**
         - When I visit the website using my device, all content is visible and,
         - On a mobile or table, the game area is visible at all time and,
-        - On a mobile or tablet in portrait mode, game elements are rearranged vertically and the game area is visible without scrolling.
+        - On a mobiles or tablets in portrait mode, game elements are rearranged vertically and the game area is visible without scrolling.

     - #### **T01 Result:** PASS